alexdlaird/pyngrok/README.md

 ```

 The [`connect`](https://pyngrok.readthedocs.io/en/latest/api.html#pyngrok.ngrok.connect) method takes an optional
-`options` parameter, which allows us to pass additional options that are [supported by ngrok](https://ngrok.com/docs#tunnel-definitions).
+`options` parameter, which allows us to pass additional properties that are [supported by ngrok](https://ngrok.com/docs#tunnel-definitions).

 This package puts the default `ngrok` binary on our path, so all features of `ngrok` are
 available on the command line.